waquraishi/waquraishi.github.io/_posts/2023-11-11-the-eight-habit.md

   * **Integrity:** Model integrity and ethical behavior, setting an example for others to follow.
   * **Consistency:** Be consistent in living out your principles and values in all aspects of your life.

-> By integrating these aspects into your life, you not only find personal fulfillment but also contribute to a positive and synergistic environment that inspires others to do the same.
-The 8th Habit is ultimately about embracing leadership that transcends individual success and contributes to a collective journey towards greatness.